SomeoddpilotInc/Someoddpilot-Coding-Style/conventions.md

 ### Comments

 Comments are reserved for descriptions of functionality, not legacy code.
 Old, untested code should be removed.
 It will live on in our hearts and our source control.

+### Duplications/convenience

+Never duplicate functionality for the convenience of a shorter name.